FAQs

 The KIMEZE GABRIEL II in Black keeps appearing on some very recognisable faces — is this intentional?

-Beyoncé was photographed wearing KIMEZE sunglasses at the Renaissance World Tour premiere in London — which frame?
+Which KIMEZE sunglasses did Beyoncé wear at the Renaissance World Tour in London?

-Simone Ashley was photographed in KIMEZE sunglasses on the set of The Devil Wears Prada — which frame?
+Which KIMEZE sunglasses did Simone Ashley wear on the set of The Devil Wears Prada 2?

-Simone Ashley was photographed wearing the KIMEZE GABRIEL II in Black on set during the production of The Devil Wears Prada.
-The GABRIEL II is a handcrafted luxury acetate frame, designed in London and made by hand in Italy from premium Mazzucchelli acetate.
+Simone Ashley wore the KIMEZE GABRIEL 2 in Black on set during the production of The Devil Wears Prada 2.
+The GABRIEL 2 is a handcrafted luxury acetate frame, designed in London and manufactured by hand in Italy from premium Mazzucchelli acetate, finished with multi-barrel hinges and produced in limited quantities.